 STRATEGIC HIGHWAY SAFETY PLAN

 Nevada’s Strategic Highway Safety Plan, or SHSP, is a statewide, comprehensive safety plan that provides a coordinated framework for reducing fatalities and serious injuries on all Nevada public roads.
-The SHSP strategically establishes statewide goals and critical emphasis areas developed in consultation with Federal, state, local and private sector safety stakeholders.
+The SHSP strategically establishes statewide goals, critical emphasis areas and strategies developed in consultation with Federal, state, local and private sector safety stakeholders.

 Nevada, under the leadership of the Nevada Department of Transportation, completed development of the first SHSP in 2006.
-The plan was updated in 2011, 2015 and 2016.
-A broad range of state agencies and other organizations actively participated in the process through the Nevada Executive Committee on Traffic Safety (NECTS) and the Technical Working Group (TWG).
-The process involved a careful review of the data that resulted in strategies and action steps for the six key emphasis areas including the following:
+The plan was updated in 2011 (2011-2016 Plan) and 2016 (2016-2020 Plan).
+A broad range of state agencies and other organizations actively participate in the SHSP process through the Nevada Executive Committee on Traffic Safety (NECTS) and the critical emphasis area task forces.
+The process involves review of the data and results in strategies and action steps for the seven critical emphasis areas.